 - Difficulty breathing

-Doctors use chest x-rays to help diagnose pneumonia, heart failure and lung tissue scarring, in addition to lung cancer.
-Chest x-rays help doctors determine how well treatments are working and they are often done before surgery so doctors can see the structures in the chest in advance.
+Doctors use chest X-rays to help diagnose pneumonia, heart failure and lung tissue scarring, in addition to lung cancer.
+Chest X-rays help doctors determine how well treatments are working and are often performed before surgery so doctors are able to see the structures in the chest in advance.

-You should not feel any discomfort during a chest x-ray, though the film plate may feel cold.
+You should not feel any discomfort during a chest X-ray, though the film plate may feel cold.
 Before the test, a technician may place a lead apron on certain parts of your body to prevent unnecessary radiation exposure.
-Overall, radiation exposure from a chest x-ray is low.
-For the test, you will stand in front of an x-ray machine and will be asked to hold your breath briefly while the x-ray is taken.
-A chest x-ray is done relatively quickly.
+Overall, radiation exposure from a chest X-ray is low.
+For the test, you will stand in front of an X-ray machine and will be asked to hold your breath briefly while the X-ray is taken.
+A chest X-ray is generally performed relatively quickly.